chayadroznik/iNfOflag/README.md

 The most essential part of my algorithm is the scanner that is used to check if there are flags in the text.
 It was a bit challenging to make the scan effective and accurate, but I was able to successfully build it by working with the mentors, using stack overflow and tracing my code a lot, and that helped me create the rest of the application in a much smoother manner.

-The time constraint was also a challenge, as it was quite difficult to create the app to the best of my ability, but I was able to complete it by applying myselfas much as I could and spending as much time as possible on it.
+The time constraint was also a challenge, as it was quite difficult to create the app to the best of my ability, but I was able to complete it by applying myself as much as I could and spending as much time as possible on it.

 # Accomplishments: